limegimlet/covid_dataviz/index.md

 **<sup>*</sup>** _<sub>based on latest publicly-available indicator values.
 See **Data caveats** for more info.</sub>_

-### What do these alert levels mean?
+### What does the info in the hover boxes mean?
 {:.no_toc}

-These alerts are meant to convey how actively Covid-19 is spreading.
+These are the indicators that determine overall alert level for a département or group of départements.

+**This label**: | **represents this indicator**: | `niveau_global`| Alert level: _how actively the Covid-19 is spreading in an area.
 Reaching a new alert level "unlocks" possible new restrictions.
-Or eases them, if indicators go down.
+Or eases them, if indicators go down._

-### What does the info in the hover boxes mean?
-{:.no_toc}

-These are the indicators that determine overall alert level (`niveau_global`) for a département or group of départements.

-**This label**: | **represents this indicator**: | `incid_tous` | incidence rate: the number of positive tests per 100k population.
+`incid_tous` | Incidence rate: _the number of positive tests per 100k population._
-`incid_70+`| Incidence rate among the elderly: offically, this is the incidence rate for those over 65.
+`incid_70+`| Incidence rate among the elderly: _offically, this is the incidence rate for those over 65.
 In these maps, it's over 70.
-See **Data caveats** for details.
+See **Data caveats** for details._
 `rea%` | Percent of ICU beds occupied by Covid patients.

 ### How are alert levels triggered?